pipobscure/pipobscure/_posts/2014-05-23-humansofnewyork-we-should-have-learned-how-to.markdown

 ---
 layout: post
-title: "> “We should have learned how to make apps.”"
+title: "“We should have learned how to make apps.”"
 date: 2014-05-23 07:18:00 Z
 tags: []
 ---